dzurevin/415-Class-Six/_src/index.md

 ---
 title: Home Page
 layout: "page.njk"
+hasjs: 1
 ---

-#This is my site title
+# This is my site title

 This is a page that I made with eleventy